-Day 4: Beijing - Xian Meals: B, L, D
+Day 4: Beijing - Xian

-This morning, enjoy a leisurely stroll in the warren-like hutongs where you will meet a local family.
+Soak up the harmonious ambience of the Temple of Heaven where you can watch, or take part, in an outdoor dance group.
 There will be around 1 hour on foot here.
-Transfer to the train station and take the speedy bullet train to Xian, a journey of around 5.5-hours.
+Transfer to the train station and take the speedy bullet train to Xian, a journey of around 6 hours.